AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 **Scenario 10: Search assets based on Sku ID** **Scenario 11: Search specific assets based on their modified or expiry date** Date constraints allows you narrow down your custom search to a particular period of time, for example, using the time period search filters.
+To search for the above requirement, type classic car in the search bar.
+Select the date range in created date and modified date filters.

 ## Boosting relevance of keywords {#boosting-keywords}